 Further information is available from the High Hedges: complaining to the council leaflet on the GOV.UK website

 Either party has the right to appeal the decision made by the council.
-Information on the appeal process is available in the High Hedges: appealing against the council's decision leaflet on the GOV.UK website.
+Information on the appeal process can be found in High Hedges: appealing against the council's decision.

 Once a complaint has been received and considered as to whether it meets the legal tests, we will write to explain the process.
 The process in brief in set out below:

 Any action will be published in a formal 'remedial notice' giving the measures to be taken and when such works should be done.
 This may include preventative action to ensure that there is no recurrence of the adverse affect.

 A remedial notice can be amended, withdrawn or the council can waive or relax a requirement of the notice.
 While the remedial notice has effect it will be a local land charge and shall be binding on every person who is for the time being an owner or occupier of the land specified in the notice.

 Compliance and Enforcement Team